2016 Fees payable to Council

 (Pharmacy Act, 53 of 1974)

-Please note that if you are wanting to register from 1 January 2015, you should pay the fees scheduled for 2015 and not for 2014.
+Please note that if you want registration to be effective from 1 January 2016, you should pay the fees for 2016 and not for 2015.

 In terms of section 4(zG) of the Pharmacy Act, 53 of 1974, as amended, Council may determine the fees payable to Council without publication thereof in regulations.
 In practice, this would mean that any new fees or amendments to existing fees will be determined annually by Council.
 As in the past, all efforts are made to curtail costs and keep any increases in fees to the minimum.